Vanderpump Rules Recap: Reiki Breaky Heart

 I genuinely wish I had an explanation but I don’t.
 After Jax Taylor loses his mind and flips everybody off at SUR, Brittany Cartwright sits down with Lisa Vanderpump and APOLOGIZES FOR HIS BEHAVIOR.
 Yeah.
 Lisa asks Brittany what she’s fighting for and not one of us Vanderpump Rules fans has the answer to that.

 The next day, we join Stassi Schroeder in planning the Pucker and Pout party.
-Pucker and Pout is the brainchild of Katie Maloney-Schwartz and after taking a hiatus to plan her wedding and quit being an asshole, she’s relaunching the site.
+Pucker and Pout is the brainchild of Katie Maloney-Schwartz and after taking a hiatus to plan her wedding and quit being an a**hole, she’s relaunching the site.
 While planning the event, Katie tells Stassi about Jax melting down at SUR the night before.
 She then invites Patrick but Stassi doesn’t want him there, primarily because they’re still fighting about Stassi not texting him in Mexico.
 Stassi enjoys learning things the hard way, too.

 Meanwhile, Brittany makes Jax some coffee and gives him Advil since he’s hungover, both from alcohol and going crazy.
 They discuss the cause of his tirade and first, he blames the fact that Scheana Marie tried to set up Brittany and Adam, then he says he thinks he’s being targeted.
-I think it’s because he’s an asshole, and I’m not the only one.
+I think it’s because he’s an a**hole, and I’m not the only one.
 Lala Kent prepares for her showcase at the studio and while she does she goes into detail about Jax’s meltdown, then tells James Kennedy that she’s invited both Brittany and Jax to her show.
 I don’t think James cares, though, as he’s lost in believing that he discovered Lala and now he’s gone from being a white Kanye West to Dr. Dre.

 While Dre and Eminem prepare for their showcase, Tom Sandoval and Tom Schwartz prepare for theirs.
 The Tom’s are planning a Progress Party to show off the progress of their bar, TomTom.
 And then it gets serious.
 Sandoval gets on one knee and pops the question every Tom wants to hear: will you officially be my business partner?
 He even had matching T rings made.
 Find a man who looks at you and loves you like Tom loves Tom.